metadata-research/data-sharing-directory/README.md

    Give your file a descriptive name, using lowercase letters and hyphens instead of spaces, and give it a .yml file extension.
 (Ex: creative-commons.yml).

    YAML is a data serialization language.
 If you are unfamiliar with YAML syntax, refer to the files in the _templates directory [official YAML sample file](http://www.yaml.org/start.html)

-   YAML is a data serialization language.
-If you are unfamiliar with YAML syntax, refer to the files in the _templates directory official YAML sample file.

    Use the following format to create the code for your new entry:

 ~~~